open-competency-library/software-development/languages/css/css1.md

 nav_order: 7
 level: 1
 badge: O8cej6IdSwiTET8_a98TdA
+description: A developer who can code independently and build simple and well-styled websites.
 ---
-# CSS Developer 1

-A developer who can code independently and build simple and well-styled websites.

 ## Master the following skills:

 - Describe why CSS is important to web development